Niki (singer): Career

 In April 2022, Niki made her debut appearance at the Coachella Valley Music and Arts Festival alongside labelmate Rich Brian, becoming the first Indonesian artists to perform at the festival.

-On 3 June 2022, Niki released the first single from her sophomore album Nicole, titled "Before".
+On June 3, 2022, Niki released the first single from her sophomore album Nicole, titled "Before".
 This was followed by the announcement of The Nicole Tour, her debut North American tour.
-Subsequent singles from Nicole include "Oceans and Engines" (released 8 July 2022) and "High School in Jakarta" (released 5 August 2022).
-On 12 August 2022, Nicole was released.
+Subsequent singles from Nicole include "Oceans and Engines" (released July 8, 2022) and "High School in Jakarta" (released August 5, 2022).
+On August 12, 2022, Nicole was released.
 Vanity Fair contributor Delia Cai wrote that Nicole is "a sonic time capsule of a breakup album that explores heartache in perhaps its most devastating form."
 NPR discussed Nicole on its All Songs Considered podcast and stated, "Something Niki does really well is get to the emotional heart of the matter."

-Alongside the album, a short film titled But I'm Letting Go starring Niki and Peter Adrian Sudarso and directed by Isaac Ravishankara was released through Amazon Prime Video on 18 August 2022.
+Alongside the album, a short film titled But I'm Letting Go starring Niki and Peter Adrian Sudarso and directed by Isaac Ravishankara was released through Amazon Prime Video on August 18, 2022.
 The short film was supported by screening events in Los Angeles, New York, and Jakarta.
 In October 2022, Niki announced the Asia leg of The Nicole Tour.